 What does “mizu” mean in Japanese?

 Native speakers say “mizu” to mean ‘water’ in Japanese.
 Probably, many Japanese learners know this word as it is often used in Japanese conversations.
-In this blog post, however, I will explain this word in detail and how to use it through example sentences.
-My explanations would help Japanese learners to understand “mizu” more clearly.
+In this blog post, however, I will explain it in detail together with example sentences.
+My explanations would help Japanese learners understand “mizu” more clearly.
 Then, let’s get started!

 Contents